Vertiefungsrichtung 17 - Information and Communication

 Information and communication engineering play a key role in numerous technologies

 - Aerospace sector

 - Medical technologies

-- Sensor/Radar technologies
+- Sensor/radar technologies and processing

-- Industrial electronics
+- Industrial electronics and automation technology

 More detailed information with study plans and further references can be found on the website of the Department of Electrical Engineering and Information Technology (ETIT).
 A list of recommended elective modules is available here.
 In bachelor and master theses it is possible to participate in current research projects.